micmejia/bible-dump/NKJV/Leviticus/Lev 20.md

 'And the person who turns to mediums and familiar spirits, to prostitute himself with them, I will set My face against that person and cut him off from his people.

 ###### 7
-Consecrate[^d] yourselves therefore, and be holy, for I _am_ the Lord your God.
+Consecrate yourselves therefore, and be holy, for I _am_ the Lord your God.

 ###### 8
-And you shall keep My statutes, and perform them: I _am_ the Lord who [^e]sanctifies you.
+And you shall keep My statutes, and perform them: I _am_ the Lord who sanctifies you.

 ###### 9
 'For everyone who curses his father or his mother shall surely be put to death.
 He has cursed his father or his mother.
 His blood _shall be_ upon him.